dariopellegrini/Cobb/README.md

 ## License

-StorageDone-iOS is available under the MIT license.
+Cobb is available under the MIT license.
 See the LICENSE file for more info.